How the Term “LED wall” is Used in Aximmetry

-- You might want to make adjustments or any post-processing on the image.
+- You might want to make adjustments or post-processing the image.

 - You might want to composite further elements on the image like overlays, PIP, text, channel logo, etc.

-- When you use the Green Frustum mode (see below) you might still want to see a previz of what the final image will look like.
+- When you use the Green Frustum mode (see below) you might still want to see a preview of what the final image will look like.